Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 #### BIND

-Sends authentication data to the server.
+THe `bind` method sends the authentication data to the server.
 As for now, only simple authentication mechanisms are supported:

 - Anonymous authentication
 - Unauthenticated authentication
 - Name/Password authentication

+To use an anonymous authentication, no arguments are required.
+To use either unauthenticated authentication or name/password authentication, `name` and `password` fields can be passed.

 ```perl6
 # anonymous authentication -> name and password are empty